cristianbuse/VBA-FastDictionary/Implementation.md

 ; ...

-; Typical assembly for a class Sub with no aruments ;------------------------------------------------------------------------------- 66490F6EEC             ; MOVQ XMM5,R12
+; Typical assembly for a class Sub with no arguments ;------------------------------------------------------------------------------- 66490F6EEC             ; MOVQ XMM5,R12
 48B8 987307FAFA7F0000  ; MOV RAX,00007FFAFA077398